polterguy/lizzie/README.md

 A Symbolic Delegate is a CLR delegate that is dynamically looked up during runtime from a dictionary of delegates with the same signature.
-This allows you to dynamically wire together delegates to an _"execution tree"_ during runtime, based upon whatever delegate happens to be the value for your key.
+This allows you to dynamically wire together delegates to an _"execution tree"_ during runtime, based upon whatever delegate happens to be the value for your _"symbol"_.
+Lizzie is literally a dictionary of delegates, where the key to lookup your delegates are of type string.

 ## Binding Lizzie to your own types